Premier League table – by expected goals: why everything you thought about this season is wrong

 The table lies.
 Obviously the literal points tally is true enough, but, contrary to popular belief, the table does lie – about how good or bad each team really is.
 Also, Santa isn’t real.
 Sorry.

-As xG has become better-known, to the unfettered rage of Craig Burley, Jeff Stelling and your dad (assuming neither of those is your dad), its use has spread.
-Using xG and xGA, which analyses the scoring chances a team allows their opponents, it’s even possible to work out "expected points", or xPts.
+Using xG and xGA, which analyses the scoring chances a team allows their opponents, it’s possible to work out "expected points", or xPts.
 At FFT we quite like Understat, who have created a league table to reflect what we’ve all seen on the pitch, and not just the goal tallies at full-time.

-Here’s a fictitious example of how it can work.
-Arsenal beat Manchester City – hey, it could happen – by a 1-0 scoreline, though City dominated the game and xG data suggests, based on its many simulations, based on the quality of shots taken, that a more probable scoreline would’ve been Arsenal 0.39-2.11 Manchester City (we’re stretching the limits of the word ‘probable’ here).
-Play the same game many thousands of times and City would have won 86% of the time, Arsenal just 3%, with 11% drawn.
-Arsenal have the all-important three points, but only 0.2 xPts.
-Why?
-Because they took three points in 3% of simulations and one point in 11% of them, and (3 x 0.03) + (1 x 0.11) = 0.2.
-Manchester City had 2.68 xPts but still lost, because it sucks to be them.

-Caveat time: obviously xPts isn’t perfect, and it is less precise than xG.
-However, it is broadly indicative of patterns we see with our own eyes, and even cynics may begrudgingly acknowledge the general truth of what’s below, unless they think the current Premier League table perfectly reflects the balance of play in every game.

 xPts: 17